scossu/lakesuperior/README.md

 Please make sure you read the [Delta document](doc/notes/fcrepo4_deltas.md) for divergences with the official Fedora4 implementation.

-Alpha 1 application code consists of less than 2200 lines and strives to maintain a linear, intuitive code structure to foster collaboration. *TODO link to tech overview and approach*
+The application code strives to maintain a linear, intuitive code structure to foster collaboration. *TODO link to tech overview and approach*

 ## Installation